 RSVP Contact: Marilyn Horton, firstname.lastname@example.org, 972-393-1304

 Thank you to all who joined us for the Inaugural Regional Caregiving Conference Southwest in Wimberley, Texas!

 Attendees participated in educational and inspired caregiving sessions throughout the day, and had the following to say about the conference:

 "Emotionally and intellectually supportive, meaningful.
 Insightful.
 Encouraging and spiritually enlightening.
 Filled with practical ideas and delicious food!
 Thanks!" - Diane

 "Thank you so much for putting this seminar on for us caregivers.
 What an incredible source of information and encouragement.
 For bringing such solid and informed speakers, many of them walking the same or similar caregiving roles." - Gail

 "Outstanding!!
 Motivating!
 Great learning experience.
 Eye-opening content.
 Well organized, excellent food, good networking opportunity.
 Thank you!!" - Rosa

 We are so grateful to all of our exhibitors, volunteers, and sponsors including American Advisors Group (AAG), TBI Warrior Foundation and Alexis Point Senior Living.

-A special thanks to our host Caregiving.com.
+A special thanks to our host, caregiving expert Denise M. Brown and founder of Caregiving.com.
 For information about the 4th Annual National Caregiving Conference visit here.

 Conference highlights included keynote speaker Bruce McIntyre, who delivered his presentation "Thrive Anyway: 12 Lessons After 12 Years of Chronic Illness and Caregiving."